Twitter Removes Thousands Of QAnon Accounts, Promises Sweeping Ban On The Conspiracy

 A man who has been charged with the shooting death of a New York mob boss has said he committed the violent act after following pro-Trump Internet postings about the president supposedly battling a cabal of liberal elites.

-Trump has retweeted accounts connects with QAnon and at Trump rallies, some people wearing T-shirts and holding signs with QAnon images have appeared.
+Trump has retweeted accounts connected with QAnon.
+And at Trump rallies, some people wearing T-shirts and holding signs with QAnon images have appeared.

 Other prominent proponents of QAnon include Roseanne Barr and former baseball star Curt Schilling.